 - If you’re married without children.
 With marriage, it gets a bit more complicated.
 Shared property likely goes to your surviving spouse.
 But property you owned separately from your partner is distributed among your surviving spouse, siblings and parents.

 - If you’re married with children.
 In this case, the entire estate usually goes to your surviving spouse, as long as the kids are theirs, too — either biologically or by legal adoption.
 This includes stepchildren who have been legally adopted.
 Otherwise, your spouse will get half of the assets with the remaining portion passed on to your kids.

 - If you’re unmarried but a couple.
 Most states only recognize relatives.
 So if you’re unmarried but living with your significant other, your estate still goes to your family when you die.

 - If you’re in a domestic partnership.
 Not all states recognize domestic partnerships.
 If the state approves, then your domestic partner would inherit your estate.
-But since laws vary by state, double check the estate planning laws for yours.
+But since laws vary by state, double-check the estate planning laws where you live.

 What is intestate succession?